ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 3.  **Look for a Heartbeat:** Open ETKA tool.
 You should see information about your power module.
 This indicates the unit is alive and in a `STANDBY` state.

 Your control system should be successfully connected at this stage.

+!!! tip
+    You can communicate with the power converter even without any mains power or DC bus voltage present - just the auxiliary 24V and CAN bus connections are needed.

 ### **Step 5: Run a Simple Power Test**